TranPhucVinh/Raspberry-Pi-GNU/Kernel/Build Raspbian from scratch/Firmware update by Uboot/README.md

 # Overview

 As Uboot can connect to the local network, via Ethernet by default in Raspbian, and supports DHCP and TFTP, we can use this feature to flash the new OS image to the SD card.
+However, some Uboot on Raspbian hardware has the issue of not able to boot the Ethernet interface, while the rootfs can boot it.
+But we can still manage to perform the firmware update by transfering the image file from rootfs to the Uboot console.

 **Prerequisite**